 There are no restaurants or eateries in the village.
 You will be eating at the homestay that you decide to stay at.
-The locals here are very warm and hospitable people who would love to invite you in their homes and share their dinner table with you.
-North Indian food like Dal, Chapati, Rice, Rajma, etc. are all available here.
+The locals here are very warm and hospitable people who would love to invite you into their homes and share their dinner table with you.
+North Indian food like Dal, Chapati, Rice, Rajma, etc. is all available here.

 The per-day tariff you will pay be will be inclusive of the meals as well but it will be better to clarify it with the owner before you check-in.
 The food provided too will be basic but delicious.

 ‘Arak’ is a drink that I will recommend you to try here.
 It is an alcoholic drink that the locals made on their own from barley to help them stay warm on the cold days.
 If you are OK with alcohol then try it out.
 You will feel the heat instantly.
 For non-alcoholic, you can try Barley tea.

 Paranthas with butter, curd, or milk tea is the common breakfast.
 You can also ask for Tibetan Bread stuffed with egg or omelet.
 Lunch and dinner are generally Rajma dal, roti, rice, and cabbage.
 Some local food items that you can ask your host for are Thukpa, Tsampa, Momos, and Timo.

 For more details on local food in Spiti, please read Foods to Try in Spiti Valley – What to Eat in Spiti Valley.

 There is no network available here except for BSNL and MTNL.
 However, even BSNL reception too is highly doubtful.
 I only got a very weak network on BSNL a couple of times but the call did not go through.

 I tried sending texts but that did not work as well.
 Internet connectivity was of course out of question.
 Just assume that while you are in Langza Village, you will not have cellphone reception which is not that bad if you think about it actually.